Debra Wood, RN

 Symptoms may include:

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 An eye exam may also be done.
-There is no specific lab test that confirms a diagnosis of sarcoidosis.
-Instead, the diagnosis is made based on symptoms and medical tests that are usually positive in those with this condition.
+There is no specific lab test that confirms a diagnosis of sarcoidosis, but tests may include:

 Imaging tests evaluate bodily structures.
 These may include: